Sajad-Sharhani/Computational-Science-Project-Course/LOG.md

 - Sajad: Focus on data cleaning and detection of stationary tags.
 - Rabia: Work on scaling up the solution to a larger data set.

+# Week 6 (2023-12-8 to 2023-12-15)

+## Meetings

+- **Meeting with Stefan**: Oral Presentation and received feedback on Wednesday.

+## Tasks Completed

+- Tested and benchmarked our code on a larger data set.
+- Displayed our results on the barn.

+## Progress

+- Successfully executed and evaluated the code on an expanded data set.
+- Prepared and refined visuals for presentation on the barn.

+## Issues

+- No major issues encountered.

+## Next Steps

+- Start drafting the initial version of the project report.
+- Prepare for the upcoming group meeting with Lars on December 15th.

+## Task Division

+- Both team members: Collaborate on drafting the report and refining the presentation for the next group meeting.